Mission accomplished: New Zealand plan brings America's Cup revenge

-HAMILTON, Bermuda Emirates Team New Zealand's successful plan to regain the America's Cup started as soon as they had lost in devastating fashion to Oracle Team USA in San Francisco in 2013.
+HAMILTON, Bermuda (Reuters) - Emirates Team New Zealand's successful plan to regain the America's Cup started as soon as they had lost in devastating fashion to Oracle Team USA in San Francisco in 2013.

 The New Zealand outfit had been highly secretive about their activities during the campaign to win the 35th America's Cup in Bermuda but opened up after clinching the "Auld Mug" on Monday.